OpenEvalProject/evals/manuscripts/elife-93795/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/93795/elife-93795-fig7-v1.jpg)

 **Figure 7.:** (A) Photoreceptor responses to original sinusoidal stimuli (bottom, black) and modified stimuli (red).
 Dashed lines in the bottom panels are best-fitting sinusoids for reference.
 Original and modified stimuli are shown above the recorded responses.
-Linear model parameters used to compute the target responses (see Equation 7) were α = 0.31 (20,000 R*/s) and 1.65 (5000 R*/s), τ = 10.6 and 15.2 ms, and Rτ = 23.6 and 18.1 ms for the primate cone, Dα = 0.031 and 0.13, τ = 31.6 and 26.7 ms, and Rτ = 56.7 and 50.3 ms for the mouse cone, Dα = 5.3, τ = 141 ms, and Rτ = 208 ms for the primate rod, and Dα = 4.7, τ = 115 ms, and Rτ = 185 ms for the mouse rod.
-(DB) Mean-squared error between measured responses and best-fitting sinusoids for modified stimuli plotted against that for original stimuli for each recorded cell.
+Linear model parameters used to compute the target responses (see Equation 7) were α = 0.31 (20,000 R*/s) and 1.65 (5000 R*/s), τR = 10.6 and 15.2 ms, and τD = 23.6 and 18.1 ms for the primate cone, α = 0.031 and 0.13, τR = 31.6 and 26.7 ms, and τD = 56.7 and 50.3 ms for the mouse cone, α = 5.3, τR = 141 ms, and τD = 208 ms for the primate rod, and α = 4.7, τR = 115 ms, and τD = 185 ms for the mouse rod.
+(B) Mean-squared error between measured responses and best-fitting sinusoids for modified stimuli plotted against that for original stimuli for each recorded cell.
 Points with error bars are means ± SDs.
 These values are 0.15 ± 0.05 (modified) and 0.02 ± 0.02 (original) at 20,000 R*/s and 0.08 ± 0.06 and 0.03 ± 0.02 at 5000 R*/s for six primate cones, 0.10 ± 0.01 and 0.04 ± 0.03 (20,000 R*/s) and 0.06 ± 0.03 and 0.02 ± 0.01 (5000 R*/s) for five mouse cones, 0.14 ± 0.08 and 0.05 ± 0.01 for six primate rods, and 0.16 ± 0.04 and 0.03 ± 0.01 for seven mouse rods.

 ![Figure 8.](https://cdn.elifesciences.org/articles/93795/elife-93795-fig8-v1.jpg)

 **Figure 8.:** (A) Responses to a brief light flash delivered before and during a step in light intensity.
 For the original stimuli, flashes delivered before and during the step are identical, and the resulting responses decrease in amplitude ~twofold (summarized on x-axis of bottom panels).
 Red traces show responses to stimuli designed to compensate for the adaptation produced by the change in light intensity (following approach in Figure 6).
-Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τ = 15.2 ms, and Rτ = 18.1 ms for the primate cone, Dα = 0.13, τ = 26.7 ms, and Rτ = 50.3 ms for the mouse cone, Dα = 5.3, τ = 141 ms, and Rτ = 208 ms for the primate rod, and Dα = 4.7, τ = 115 ms, and Rτ = 185 ms for the mouse rod.
-(DB) Summary of gain changes (amplitude of response during the step divided by that of response prior to step) for responses to modified (y-axis) and original (x-axis) stimuli.
+Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τR = 15.2 ms, and τD = 18.1 ms for the primate cone, α = 0.13, τR = 26.7 ms, and τD = 50.3 ms for the mouse cone, α = 5.3, τR = 141 ms, and τD = 208 ms for the primate rod, and α = 4.7, τR = 115 ms, and τD = 185 ms for the mouse rod.
+(B) Summary of gain changes (amplitude of response during the step divided by that of response prior to step) for responses to modified (y-axis) and original (x-axis) stimuli.
 Open circles show the mean ± SD; values are 1.2 ± 0.2 (modified) and 0.52 ± 0.06 (original) for 10 primate cones, 0.8 ± 0.1 and 0.32 ± 0.05 for 5 mouse cones, 1.3 ± 0.3 and 0.6 ± 0.1 for 7 primate rods, and 1.0 ± 0.1 and 0.47 ± 0.08 for 7 mouse rods.

 ![Figure 9.](https://cdn.elifesciences.org/articles/93795/elife-93795-fig9-v1.jpg)

 **Figure 9.:** (A) Responses of primate cones and mouse rods to brief flashes (black) and stimuli designed to slow down responses slightly (left) and more substantially (right) (red).
 Traces show the mean ± SEM (four cells for upper left, three for upper right, five for both bottom panels).
 Thin traces show the target responses used to generate the modified stimuli.
 (B) As in A for stimuli designed to speed up responses (measured traces show mean ± SEM for four cones in the top panel and three rods in the bottom panel).
-(C) Measured change in time-to-peak plotted against predicted change for a variety of manipulations of kinetics as in A and B. Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τ = 15.2 ms, and Rτ = 18.1 ms for the primate cone, Dα = 0.13, τ = 26.7 ms, and Rτ = 50.3 ms for the mouse cone, Dα = 5.3, τ = 141 ms, and Rτ = 208 ms for the primate rod, and Dα = 4.7, τ = 115 ms, and Rτ = 185 ms for the mouse rod.D
+(C) Measured change in time-to-peak plotted against predicted change for a variety of manipulations of kinetics as in A and B. Linear model parameters used to compute the target responses (see Equation 7) were α = 1.65, τR = 15.2 ms, and τD = 18.1 ms for the primate cone, α = 0.13, τR = 26.7 ms, and τD = 50.3 ms for the mouse cone, α = 5.3, τR = 141 ms, and τD = 208 ms for the primate rod, and α = 4.7, τR = 115 ms, and τD = 185 ms for the mouse rod.

-## Sinusoidal stimuli
+### Sinusoidal stimuli

 We start with the sinusoidal stimuli illustrated in Figure 6.
 As predicted by the model, responses of both rod and cone photoreceptors to high-contrast sinusoidal light inputs are strongly nonsinusoidal: responses to decreases in light intensity are larger than those to increases, and responses to dark-to-light transitions are faster than those to corresponding light-to-dark transitions (Figure 7A).
 These nonlinearities in the photoreceptor responses are clear from the substantial deviations between the measured responses and the best-fitting sinusoids (dashed lines in Figure 7A).
 These response asymmetries are important in interpreting responses of downstream visual neurons to similar stimuli.
 For example, asymmetries in signaling of On and Off ganglion cells are often attributed to differences in On and Off retinal circuits (e.g. Stockman et al., 2014), and the possibility that they arise at least in part in the photoreceptors themselves is rarely considered.